 There is nothing more tragic than losing a loved one because of another person’s negligence or wrongful conduct (Wrongful Death).
 Florida law entitles certain people, called “survivors,” to recover monetary damages for the loss of their loved one.

 The time frame to initiate a wrongful death action is shorter than the time frame to initiate most negligence actions.
 For this reason, it is important to contact our Palm Beach County wrongful death attorneys as soon as possible if such a tragedy has occurred to a loved one.
 At Trelles & Bichler, we take all necessary legal action promptly to secure the rights of the deceased survivors.
+Call (561) 459-5625 for a free consultation with one of our Florida wrongful death lawyers.

 Wrongful death refers to a civil action seeking compensation for damages from the individual or company responsible for the death of an individual.
 A wrongful death action is not a criminal action and may be filed even if criminal charges were not brought or were dismissed.
 Some negligence or wrongful conduct actions may arise out of a criminal act, but it is not necessary that a person is charged with a crime to be found legally responsible for causing the wrongful death of another person.